History comes alive

 You can experience Living History in Den Gamle By in the season from April 1 to December 30.
 During this period you can visit the Vicar's widow in the Eilschou Almshouses, and hear her story about how the young Hans Christian Andersen came by on a daily visit to learn poetry and culture.

 If you are lucky, you might experience the maids in the kitchen of the Merchant's house making pancakes or soup for you to taste.
 When inside the Merchant's Shop you can get an authentic experience when bargaining with the Merchant, just as in any typical Danish shop in 1864.

-Experience three decades
+Experience three periods of history

 Walking through the streets in Den Gamle By, you will experience how the whole scenery from the buidings to the pavement you walk on changes, as does the interior, peoples lives and their clothes accordingly to the period of time you are in.

 Step inside the bakery, where the baker's wife sells Danish pastry following historical recipes from 1885.
 At the Ironmonger and the bookshop you get to try being a customer 1927.
-Occasionally the telephone operated is present, just as you might find the shopkeeper in Poul's Radio, a young woman behind the counter in the grocery and the barkeeper at the Jazzbar Bent J as in 1974.
+Occasionally the telephone operater is present, just as you might find the shopkeeper in Poul's Radio, a young woman behind the counter in the grocery and the barkeeper at the Jazzbar Bent J as in 1974.